One-Way Reversible and Quantum Finite Automata with Advice: Power of Reversible Computation with Advice

-In Theorem \ref{oneqfa-character}, we have presented a machine-independent, algebraic sufficient condition for languages recognized by advised 1qfa's.
-When underlying finite automata are restricted on 1rfa's, it is possible to strengthen the theorem with a precise machine-independent, algebraic characterization of languages by advised 1rfa's.
-Here, we will describe the second main theorem, Theorem \ref{onerfa-characterization}.
+In Theorem \ref{oneqfa-character}, we have presented a machine-independent, algebraic necessary condition for languages recognized by advised 1qfa's with bounded-error probability.
+When underlying finite automata are restricted to 1rfa's, it is possible to strengthen the theorem by giving a precise machine-independent, algebraic characterization of languages by advised 1rfa's.
+This is our second main theorem, Theorem \ref{onerfa-characterization}.